stackhpc/ansible-slurm-appliance/packer/README.md

         ansible-playbook ansible/adhoc/generate-passwords.yml

-- Ensure you have the private part of the keypair `ssh_keypair_name` at `~/.ssh/id_rsa.pub` (or set variable `ssh_private_key_file` in `builder.pkrvars.hcl`).
+- TODO: FIXME: Ensure you have the private part of the keypair `ssh_keypair_name` at `~/.ssh/id_rsa.pub` (or set variable `ssh_private_key_file` in `builder.pkrvars.hcl`).

+- Generate the builder definitions:

+        ansible-playbook ansible/adhoc/build.yml

-- Build images using the variable definition file:
+- Build images:

         cd packer
-        PACKER_LOG=1 /usr/bin/packer build -on-error=ask -var-file=$PKR_VAR_environment_root/builder.pkrvars.hcl openstack.pkr.hcl
+        PACKER_LOG=1 /usr/bin/packer build -on-error=ask .

-  Note the builder VMs are added to the `builder` group to differentiate them from "real" nodes - see developer notes below.

-This will build images for the `compute`, `login` and `control` ansible groups.
-To add additional builds add a new `source` in `openstack.pkr.hcl`.

-To build only specific images use e.g. `-only openstack.login`.
+To build only specific images use e.g. `-only compute.openstack.openhpc`.

+TODO: update below:
 Instances using built compute and login images should immediately join the cluster, as long as they are in the Slurm configuration.
 If reimaging existing nodes, consider doing this via Slurm - see [stackhpc.slurm_openstack_tools.rebuild/README.md](../ansible/collections/ansible_collections/stackhpc/slurm_openstack_tools/roles/rebuild/README.md).

 Instances using built control images will require re-running the `ansible/site.yml` playbook on the entire cluster, as the following aspects cannot be configured inside the image:
 - Slurm configuration (the "slurm.conf" file)
-- Grafana dashboard import (assuming default use of control node for Grafana)
 - Prometheus scrape configuration (ditto)

 # Notes for developers